Committed to sustainable development

 Critical Team Member: Veston Malango, CEO, Chamber of Mines of Namibia

 At a regional level, the Chamber is actively involved in advocating for policies and legislation to promote sustainable development in mining.
-The Chamber of Mines of Namibia works closely with other Chamber of Mines bodies in the SADC region under the umbrella organisation, the Mining Industry Association of Southern Africa (MIASA).
+The Chamber of Mines of Namibia works closely with other Mining Chambers in the SADC region under the umbrella organisation the Mining Industry Association of Southern Africa (MIASA).
 Through its representation on MIASA, the Chamber of Mines of Namibia also played a key role in establishing the Association of Chambers of Mines and other Mining Associations in Africa (ACMMAA).
-This continental body was created in Windhoek, October 2017 for the purpose of advancing, promoting, protecting and fostering Africa’s mining sectors.
+This continental body was created in Windhoek, October 2017, for the purpose of advancing, promoting, protecting and fostering Africa’s mining sectors.

 Chamber representative: Veston Malango, CEO, Chamber of Mines of Namibia